 This course will address various issues related to morality and ethics, and theoretical topics, including value, virtue, and vice.
 Students will learn how to analyze and critique literature specifically related to the schools of philosophy and how to relate these topics to issues in their own ethical position.
+Prerequisite: None

-Prerequisite: None PHIL 305 Business Ethics 4.5
+PHIL 305 4.5 Business Ethics

 Business Ethics will analyze ethical issues and their impact on theoretical and applied business practices.
 The course will involve various literary models that will be used to apply new perspectives and ideas to the field of business ethics and individual decision making.
 Moral analyses will also be conducted to determine the effects on overall professional and personal development.
-Prerequisite: None
+Prerequisite: PHIL 111 and BUS 101 or equivalent with a grade of "C" or better.